 - High TCO – The total of cost of ownership for Lotus Notes applications, taking the App Jungle and proliferation of local servers into consideration, is not in balance with the value delivered—especially considering the lack of user adoption and challenges to integrate Lotus Notes applications with other systems.

-Organizations Embrace Cloud Platforms to Migrate Lotus Notes Applications
+Organizations Embrace Cloud Platforms for Lotus Notes Migration

 In light of these challenges, organizations are turning to cloud platforms like Mendix to migrate legacy Lotus Notes applications.
 They can build modern multi-channel apps radically faster, easier and at lower cost thanks to capabilities like visual, model-driven development, one-click cloud deployment and seamless integration with existing systems.
 And using these platforms, they can also more directly involve the business in the development process while allowing IT to centrally manage the application portfolio.